Use the Physics 2D settings to apply global settings for 2D physics.

 See in Glossary to resolve velocity effects.
 Higher numbers result in more accurate physics but at the cost of CPU time.

-See in Glossary (that is, the colliding GameObjects do not bounce off each other).
+See in Glossary.
+Unity treats collisions with a relative velocity lower than this value as inelastic collisions (that is, the colliding GameObjects do not bounce off each other).

 See in Glossary 2D GameObject during any physics update.